HELPING MUSLIMS UNDERSTAND ISLAM

 After world events like September 11th, people started to think, ‘What is this Islam and why do you identify yourself with such a horrible religion?’
 They had all these negative perspectives of religion.
 And I realized that I wanted to understand why these people thought so negatively.
 Why did I think I was Muslim when I didn’t practice?
 I wondered, ‘Why don’t I pray?’

-My greatest wish is to be a very powerful tool in making people understand the true version of Islam.
-Not the messed up wrongly misused misrepresented version.
-And just for Islam in general to be understood properly.
-By not just Americans or Jews or whatever – by Muslims.
-Because Muslims I feel aren’t even doing their part.
-So my greatest wish is obviously to start with myself and hopefully bring everyone around me to help out in that purpose.”
+My greatest wish is to be a very powerful tool in making people understand the true version of Islam—not the messed up, misused, misrepresented version.
+I just want for Islam in general to be understood properly by Americans, Jews, or whatever, and by Muslims.
+Muslims, I feel, aren’t even doing their part.
+So my greatest wish is obviously to start with myself and bring everyone around me to help out in that purpose.”

-Laila’s spiritual journey truly began when she travelled from Dubai to Canada for her university years.
-9/11 happened and she was confronted by the question of why she identified with this Muslim religion that so many were calling evil.
-Her search took her to many interfaith activities with Campus Crusade for Christ, to the Jewish student group Hillel, and to campus Muslim groups.
-She decided to begin wearing hijab.
-When she returned after university to Dubai her many friends were surprised to see their very progressive friend wearing hijab and having become an observant Muslim.
+Laila’s spiritual journey began when she travelled from Dubai to Canada for her university years.
+When 9/11 happened, she was confronted by the question of why she identified with this Muslim religion that so many were calling evil.
+Her search took her to many interfaith activities: Campus Crusade for Christ, the Jewish student group Hillel, and to campus Muslim groups.
+She decided to wear the hijab.
+When she returned to Dubai, her many friends were surprised to see their very progressive friend wearing a hijab and having become an observant Muslim.

 Laila created many provocative works surrounding her transition back to the Muslim and Arab world, including a very moving set of videos of her putting on and taking off the hijab.
 I was moved by Laila’s struggle to understand why she felt more respected back in Canada as an observant Muslim than by the much more materialistic society in Dubai.